 Methylation, the process of activating a molecule through the addition of a methyl group, is required to ensure the proper functioning of metabolic pathways and efficient enzyme activity.
 Methylation is important in numerous biochemical reactions in the body that control vital processes, such as the regulation of gene expression.
 Methylation is, essentially, the on/off switches of the body – where countless molecules and processes can be activated, or deactivated, to perform a function, or to allow a reaction to occur.
 A mutation in the MTHFR gene could result in defective or insufficient MTHFR enzyme, which may affect methylation.
 A lack of methylation can cause metabolic disorders and poorer levels of health.
-DNA, RNA, proteins and lips require methylation in order to function properly.
+DNA, RNA, proteins and lipids require methylation in order to function properly

 Methylation and MTHFR